-Jurisdiction of the UAE Courts over the substantive claim is regulated by Article 122 of the Maritime Code, which - in addition to the circumstances set out in the procedural laws of the UAE - provides for jurisdiction of the civil court granting the arrest on the subject matter of the claim, regardless of whether the vessel flies the UAE flag, if:
+Once the arrest order is granted, the claimant shall mandatorily file substantive proceedings (i.e. proceedings on merits) within eight days of an order, failing which the arrest will lapse.
+Jurisdiction over the substantive claim is regulated by Article 122 of the Maritime Code, which - in addition to the circumstances set out in the procedural laws of the UAE - provides for jurisdiction of the civil court granting the arrest on the subject matter of the claim, regardless of whether the vessel flies the UAE flaq, if:

-- a) the claimant's usual address or main office is in the UAE; - b) the maritime claim originated in the UAE; - c) the maritime claim arose during the voyage upon which the vessel was arrested; - d) the maritime claim arose out of a collision or assistance over which the court has jurisdiction; and - e) the claim is secured by a maritime mortgage over the arrested vessel.
+- (a) the claimant's usual address or main office is in the UAE; - (b) the maritime claim originated in the UAE; - (c) the maritime claim arose during the voyage upon which the vessel was arrested; - (d) the maritime claim arose out of a collision or assistance over which the court has jurisdiction; and - (e) the claim is secured by a maritime mortgage over the arrested vessel.